 "According to the indictment, Clary created a company called Destination Ventures which was to purchase, custom outfit and lease buses.
 Clary obtained a loan from Banc of America Leasing Corporation (BALC) to fund the purchase and outfitting of the buses.
 The loan was approved and entered into on May 8, 2008.

 "On the following day, Clary requested that BALC distribute a portion of the loan proceeds to purchase and outfit the buses.
 However, on the same day, Clary directed the vendor who was to outfit the buses to redistribute the funds once the vendor received them.
 The vendor complied with the directives from Clary.

 "Consequently, $1,595,000 of the loan proceeds were paid to companies in which Clary had a financial interest but which had no involvement in the purchase, custom outfitting, or leasing of the buses as intended by the loan agreement.
 The mail fraud count charges Clary with later falsely certifying to BALC that the buses had been custom outfitted."

 Clary is the developer of Shackleford Crossings shopping center in west Little Rock.
-Creditors have been circling he and his wife's personal and professional holdings since last year.
+Creditors have been circling his and his wife's personal and professional holdings since last year.
 Clary has defaulted on more than $17 million in personal and commercial loans since July 2008.